When.com Web Search

 In the field of literary theory, geocriticism is an interdisciplinary method of literary analysis that focuses not only on such temporal data as relations between the life and times of the author (as in biographical criticism), the history of the text (as in textual criticism), or the story (as studied by narratology), but also on spatial data.

-9. Spatial relation - Wikipedia
+9. Language and spatial cognition - Wikipedia